My cousin Ronnie and I used to chase the ghost train on Granddad’s farm.

-Whenever we talked about chasing the ghost train that week, more than once I’m pretty sure his pants bulged with an erection.
+Whenever we talked about chasing the ghost train, more than once I’m pretty sure his pants bulged with an erection.

-The first time we saw it was in the summer.
+The first time we saw it was summer.
 On nice summer nights Ronnie and I used to take a tent out to spots on Grandad’s farm.
 We’d watch fireflies dancing in the fields like etheral lights from another world.
-In late July that year, the nights were balmy but we’d made a fire just the same.
-We spent half the night telling ghost stories.
-Ronnie always wanted to pitch the tent by the train tracks.
+We’d make fires and tell ghost stories.
+Ronnie always wanted to pitch a tent by the train tracks.

 I realize how that sounded.
-I mean that in that way too.
+I meant that in that way too.

 You don’t get to pick your family, you just got to love them.
 That’s what my daddy said every time I used to tell him his brother’s son was kind of weird.

-The first time we heard it, it was late, much later than we usually stayed awake; the whistle on the front of the train pierced through 3 a.m. fog, like a distant memory, recalled.
+The first time we heard it, it was late, much later than we usually stayed awake; the whistle on the front of the train pierced through 3 a.m. fog.

-Ronnie’s eyes glistened: excited as a fire inside of him, grew.
+Ronnie’s eyes glistened: excited.
 “Do you hear that?”
 He asked.

-Ronnie said the train we saw was a Shay Locomotive, at least a hundred years old.
+Ronnie said the train we saw was a Shay Locomotive, more than a hundred years old.
 We were baffled by the mystery of it as it approached that first time.
 Ronnie began running before it had even fully passed us–anything he could do to gaze at it just a few moments longer.

-As it made its way out of sight, I watched Ronnie duck into the bushes.
+As it made its way out of sight, I watched as Ronnie ducked into the bushes.
 He didn’t return for almost 40 minutes.

 We stayed out there the next night, and the next after that.
 Each time, Ronnie and I would get a bit closer.
-We stayed in our tent out by those tracks every night for a week.
 Eventually he reached out to touch the train, expecting his hand to cut through it’s ghastly exterior like water.

-Grandad has been dead for years.
-In adulthood I moved away, but the farm still remains in our family.
+Grandad has been dead for years and in adulthood I moved away.
+The farm does remain in our family.